-- Upload the configuration from the measuring device (XML format, configuration backup) - Save the configuration to the measuring device (XML format, restore configuration) - Export event list (.csv file) - Export parameter settings (.csv file or PDF file, document the measuring point configuration) - Export the Heartbeat verification log (PDF file, only available with the "Heartbeat Verification" application package)
+- Upload the configuration from the measuring device (XML format, configuration backup) - Save the configuration to the measuring device (XML format, restore configuration) - Export event list (.csv file) - Export parameter settings (.csv file or PDF file, document the measuring point configuration) - Export the Heartbeat verification log (PDF file, only available with the "Heartbeat Verification" application package) - Flash firmware version for device firmware upgrade, for instance - Download driver for system integration

-Flash firmware version for device firmware upgrade, for instance Download driver for system integration Visualize up to 1000 saved measured values (only available with the Extended HistoROM application package → [□] 246) Web server special documentation $\rightarrow \square 249$ HistoROM data management The measuring device features HistoROM data management.
+Web server special documentation $\rightarrow \cong 229$

+HistoROM data management The measuring device features HistoROM data management.
 HistoROM data management comprises both the storage and import/export of key device and process data, making operation and servicing far more reliable, secure and efficient.

 When the device is delivered, the factory settings of the configuration data are stored as a backup in the device memory.
 This memory can be overwritten with an updated data record, for example after commissioning.